This page tells you about randomised clinical trials. It has information

 Sometimes people in the control group take a dummy treatment, called a placebo.
 Doctors only set up trials this way if there is no standard treatment available for the control group to have.

 Details of all the people in the trial are put into the computer to help with randomisation.
 The details include age, gender and stage of the cancer.
 This makes sure that the groups are reasonably equal.
-For example, if doctors didn't take cancer stage into account for some trials, they could end up with one group containing people with more advanced cancers and this could also bias the trial results.
+For example, if doctors didn't take cancer

 Patients can also be biased.
 Many of us feel better if we believe we have taken something to make us feel better.
 Even if we've only taken a tablet made of chalk or sugar.
 This is called the placebo effect.

 Phase 3 trials could compare a new treatment with no treatment at all.
 But then, the people getting the new treatment might feel better, even if the new treatment didn't work.
 They would have the placebo effect.
 The people getting no treatment wouldn't feel any better, of course.
 So, some trials compare a new treatment with a dummy treatment called a placebo.
-The dummy treatment looks exactly like the new treatment - for example, the same shape or colour of pill, or size of injection.
-The two groups of patients then cannot be biased, because they won't know if they are getting the placebo or the new treatment.
+The dummy treatment looks exactly like the new treatment – for example, the same shape or colour of pill, or size of injection.
+The two groups of patients then can't be biased, because they won't know if they are getting the placebo or the new treatment.

 A placebo is only used if there is no standard treatment available.
-The patients in the control group wouldn't receive any treatment if they weren't in the trial.
+The patients in the control group wouldn't have any treatment if they weren't in the trial.
 So they are not missing out on treatment they would otherwise have had.
 It isn't ethical to give a placebo to a group of people who really need a treatment for cancer.
 So the research ethics committee would not give permission for a trial designed in that way.

 A double blind trial is a trial where neither the researchers nor the patients know what they are getting.
 The computer gives each patient a code number.
 And the code numbers are then allocated to the treatment groups.
 Your treatment arrives with your code number on it.
-Neither you, nor your doctor knows whether it is the new treatment or not.
+Neither you nor your doctor knows whether it is the new treatment or not.